 - ✅ UV-protected hopper — Keeps beans fresher longer

-- ✅ Intuitive design — OXO's signature user-friendly approach
+- ✅ Dead simple to use — OXO's signature "just works" approach

 - ✅ Compact footprint — Fits easily on most counters